-At the end of the summer term, every parent receives a written report on their child's development.
-The report will contain:
+At the end of the Summer Term, all parents will receive a written report on their pupil's development, including:

-- comments on the development of your child within all National Curriculum areas of learning or subjects. - your child's levels of attainment in the core subjects (Welsh, English, mathematics and science) at the end of Year 6. - comparisons between the results of your child (Year 2 and Year 6) and national average results. - comments from the class teacher on attitude, behaviour and general development. - the child's comments on strengths and aspects for improvement. - a record of your child's attendance during the year. - recommendations for the child and parents. - a date and time at which to discuss the report. - the date on which the school opens in September.
+- comments on the development of your child within the Learning/Skills Areas - comments from the class teacher on attitude, behaviour and general development - comments from the pupil on strengths and areas for improvement. - a record of the pupil's attendance during the year. - recommendations for the child and parents.